nextcloud/talk-android/docs/notifications.md

   "Always notify" or "Notify when mentioned"
 	- Be aware that this is a per conversation setting.
 Set it for every conversation differently depending on your needs.
+- Also be aware that notifications are not generated when you have an active session for a conversation.
+This also applies for tabs that are open in the background, etc.

 ## 🖥 Check server settings

+*Note: If the command is not available, make sure you have the https://github.com/nextcloud/notifications app installed on your instance.
+It is shipped and enabled by default, but could be missing in development environments or being disabled manually.*

 Run the `notification:test-push` command for the user:

 ```bash
 sudo -u www-data php /var/www/html/occ notification:test-push --talk admin
 ```

 It should print something like the following:
 ```
 Trying to push to 2 devices